Domestic responses to the Euromaidan: Ukrainian police and secret service

 On 29 January 2014, a number of agents from some formations of special assignment in the Ministry of Internal Affairs submitted their resignation.
 At the same time six soldiers of the SBU "Alpha" team from Ivano-Frankivsk and another agent of the "Hryfon" formation officially submitted their resignation.

 Security Service response

 The Security Service of Ukraine (SBU) is investigating an unspecified number of unnamed politicians for "attempting to seize state power", its official website states.
 The statement said that a pre-trial investigation was opened on suspicion of "forceful seizure of power."
 The interior ministry specifically named Batkivshchyna lawmaker Serhiy Pashinsky as one among several Batkivshchyna lawmakers that have called on people to storm state government buildings.

 Army

 At least three tanks were deployed from Chernihiv on 22 January 2014.
-Officially the tanks were being transferred to the Odessa Oblast and not be going to Kyiv.
+Officially the tanks were being transferred to the Odesa Oblast and not be going to Kyiv.
 On January 23, 2014 it was announced that due to the complicated situation in the country all tanks were returned to their place of permanent base.